-Healthy eating is so important as we grow older.
-Adults of all ages will benefit from high fibre foods, wholegrains, lean proteins, fruit and vegetables and being hydrated.
-As we grow older, we can mitigate many health problems by following a healthy diet.
-Here are our top tips for eating well in old age.
+However, healthy eating is so important as we grow older.
+Adults of all ages will benefit from staying hydrated and nourished by drinking plenty of water and eating high fibre foods, wholegrains, lean proteins, fruit and vegetables.
+In fact, as we grow older, we can mitigate many health problems by following a healthy diet.

 Fibre can be found in many delicious foods.
-Advice from NHS England, for older adults, is you should aim to get about 30g a day.
+The advice from NHS England for older adults is that you should aim to get about 30g a day.
 An achievable target if you make simple swaps and add a small amount to every meal.

-- BREAKFAST FIBRE plain whole wheat biscuits, plain shredded whole grain, porridge oats.
+· Breakfast - plain whole wheat biscuits, plain shredded whole grain, porridge oats

-- SNACK FIBRE: wholemeal or granary toast, fresh fruit (pears, melons, berries), dried fruit, vegetable sticks, crackers, oatcakes, unsalted nuts and seeds.
+· Snacks - wholemeal toast, fresh fruit, dried fruit, vegetable sticks, crackers, oatcakes, nuts and seeds

-- LUNCH FIBRE: vegetable soups, beans, jacket potatoes (skin on), new potatoes.
+· Lunch - vegetable soups, beans, jacket potatoes, new potatoes

-- DINNER FIBRE: whole wheat pasta, brown rice, quinoa served with sauces, curry or chilli mixed with plenty of veg, lentils (red, green, puy) and beans.
+· Dinner - whole wheat pasta, brown rice, quinoa served with sauces, curry, veg, lentils and beans

-Get down your greengrocer and discover the key to healthy eating in old age: fruits and vegetables.
+Get down to your local greengrocers and discover the key to healthy eating in old age: fruits and vegetables.
 This delicious source of fibre can mitigate many health problems associated with our digestive systems.
-Low in saturated fats, high in dietary fiber, vitamins and minerals fruit and veg is an easy way to enhance your health.
-At each meal, fill half your plate with these garden-grown goodies.
+Low in saturated fats and high in dietary fibre, vitamins and minerals, fruit and veg is an easy way to enhance your health.
+Try to fill half your plate with these garden-grown goodies.

 Aim to ‘eat the rainbow’ and experiment with everything from red peppers through to purple spouting broccoli.
-This will help lower your risk of developing heart disease, stroke and certain types of cancer.
+This will help lower your risk of:

 Top Tip: Buy local and seasonal to get the benefits of nutrition and flavour.